 - When required by law;

-- For public health
+- For public health purposes;

 - For judicial or

 - For law enforcement purposes;

-assist coroners, medical examiners, or funeral directors
+assist coroners, medical examiners, or funeral directors with their official duties;

 - To facilitate organ, eye, or tissue donation;

 - For certain research projects

 that have been evaluated and approved through a research approval process that takes into account

 patients’ need for privacy.
 For health oversight activities, such as audits, or civil

 - To avert a serious threat to health or

 - For specialized governmental functions, such as military, national